Best For

 The Oceano mattress by Brentwood Home is a hybrid mattress with greener, healthier materials.
 It uses BioFoam memory foam, which is partially plant-derived and lacks chemical additives like fire barriers and other toxic materials.

-In our performance tests, it had excellent cooling, very deep sinkage, exceptionally low motion transfer, good (but not great) response, moderate bounce, good, but not great edge support (while both sitting and lying), and excellent pressure relief.
+In our performance tests, it had excellent cooling, very deep sinkage, extremely low motion transfer, very slow response, high bounce, fair edge support, and excellent pressure relief.

 The Oceano is a great mattress if you’re looking for a solid hybrid mattress that uses healthier, greener, and more natural materials.
 What it lacks in edge support and response it makes up for in material quality.